-The annual Peace Candle Lighting is a huge deal in Easton.
-The event boasts live music, carriage rides, ice carvers, strolling street performances and tons more, all to celebrate the glowing up of the largest non-wax Christmas candle in the US (people bid to be The Official Illuminator every year).
+The annual Peace Candle Lighting is the largest non-wax Christmas candle in the US (people bid to be The Official Illuminator every year).
 Once it’s lit, the public can visit the enormous structure in Center Square, then check out nearby attractions like the Easton Farmers Market or stroll Easton’s Winter Village, where visitors can shop, snack and take a spin on the ice skating rink.

 $12/adults, $10/kids ages 4-10, free/kids 3 and under

-This family-owned attraction is celebrating 72 years of Christmas magic tucked away in the dark countryside.
+This family-owned attraction has been creating Christmas magic tucked away in the dark countryside since 1948.
 This dreamy holiday fantasy lights up the valley at the end of a country road with more than one million bulbs.
 The seasonal hotspot also has gift barns, a tranquil lake that reflects the Christmas splendor lit up ashore and festive building displays.
 Don’t miss indoor and outdoor train displays and pics with the the jolly guy himself.